browserengineering/book/book/rendering-architecture.md

 ```

 With these changes, the profile now shows that `draw` is actually a big
-component of the remaining cost, with these pieces.
-The following data
+component of the remaining cost, with the following breakdown.The following data
-is aggregated over 50 frames of animation:
+is the time spent, aggregated over 50 animation frames:

 ```
    ncalls  tottime  percall  cumtime  percall filename:lineno(function)